CourtneyDegen/datavisualization-fall2021/assignment 4.md

 1. Press Command+a to highlight the entire data set
 2. Go to the "Insert" tab and select "Pivot Table," inserting the pivot table into a new worksheet
+3. Drag the "VIOLATION_PROC_DESC" into the "Rows" and "Values" boxes
+4. Highlight all the rows containing numbers in the "Count of VIOLATION_PROC_DESC" column
+5. Go to the "Data" tab and press "Sort"
+6. Find the violation with the greatest number

+Question 3:

 ### Sample Headline and Nut Graf: